BlinkTagInc/node-gtfs/README.md

 `node-GTFS` loads transit data in [GTFS format](https://developers.google.com/transit/) into a MongoDB database and provides some methods to query for agencies, routes, stops, times, fares, calendars and other GTFS data.
 It also offers spatial queries to find nearby stops, routes and agencies and can convert stops and shapes to geoJSON format.

+Additionally, this librarty can export data from mongoDB back into GTFS (csv) format.

-This library has two parts: the [GTFS import script](#gtfs-import-script) and the [query methods](#query-methods).
+This library has three parts: the [GTFS import script](#gtfs-import-script), the [query methods](#query-methods) and the [GTFS export script](#gtfs-export-script)

 ## Example Application

 The [GTFS-to-HTML](https://github.com/blinktaginc/gtfs-to-html) app uses `node-gtfs` for downloading, importing and querying GTFS data.
-It provides a good example of how to use this library.
+It provides a good example of how to use this library and is used by over a dozen transit agencies to generate the timetables on their websites.

 The [GTFS-to-geojson](https://github.com/blinktaginc/gtfs-to-geojson) app creates geoJSON files for transit routes for use in mapping.
 It uses `node-gtfs` for downloading, importing and querying GTFS data.
 It provides a good example of how to use this library.